20 Moving Tips For a Smooth Relocation

 • 1 medium box

-You’ll also need boxes for storage areas such as the attic, basement, garage, and the laundry room as well as any artwork boxes, wardrobe boxes, and boxes for electronics.
+You’ll also need boxes for storage areas such as the attic, basement, garage, and laundry room, as well as boxes for artwork, wardrobe, and electronics.
 You can pick up heavy-duty boxes for heavier items at Home Depot.
 Never pack boxes too heavy.

 3. Pick up packing supplies for your move